 Instructions

-- Stir the flour, cocoa powder, sugar, salt and baking powder together in a large mixing bowl or bowl of stand mixer.
-If using espresso powder, add that too.
+- Stir the flour, cocoa powder, sugar, salt, baking powder and espresso powder (if using) together in a large mixing bowl.

-- Add the eggs, butter, oil and vanilla and beat on low speed or by hand with a heavy duty scraper (the batter will be thick!) until well blended.
+- Add the eggs, butter, oil and vanilla and beat on low speed or by hand with a heavy duty scraper (the batter will be thick) just until well blended.
 Stir in chocolate chips or chocolate pieces if using.

 - Let cool completely, then lift from the pan and serve.
 If desired, chill before serving.